In this post we are going to focus on Ascend kayak reviews of their 10′-0″ series of kayaks.

 As I have mention in previous posts, I personally own an Ascend D10T kayak.
 So I will review my likes and dislikes of my personal kayak and I will break down and review a couple of their other models.

-So, the Ascend D10T.
-Mine is a couple of years old and I have used it a handful of times.
+So, the Ascend D10T pictured below is an actual picture of my personal kayak and is a couple of years old and I have used it a handful of times.

 It comes with a high back adjustable seat pad.
 The back, when placed correctly is pretty comfortable, but I will say the seat pad is not.
 I am still searching for a way to make it bearable for long periods of time.

 It only has one storage pocket that is supposedly waterproof, but it is not big enough for my phone, so I do not use it.
 I highly recommend a dry bag for stuff.

 There is a cup holder molded into the floor of the kayak to keep a bottle of water within easy access.
 It also has molded cubbies on either side of the seat, which are perfect for throwing stuff in.

 The foot rests are adjustable and I do like that.
 The back of the kayak is flat and suitable for storing stuff and comes with an elastic bungee to keep everything secure.

 The D10T has a handle on the front and on the back for carrying.
 It does weigh in at about 65lbs, so it is much too heavy for me to lift and carry on my own.

 All in all, I think that the Ascend D10T is a great first sit-on top kayak.
 It is easy to get on and off of.
 Easy to fish from, and relatively inexpensive.
 I do have a few modifications on mine such as a rod holder and I have wheels to get it from the truck to the water.

 The next kayak we are going to look at is the Ascend 10T.
 This one is very similar to the D10T with a couple of distinct differences.